deepanshs/mrsimulator/docs/benchmark.rst

 Performance benchmark
 =====================

-One of the objectives in the design of the ``mrsimulator`` library is to enable fast NMR spectrum simulation.
+One of the objectives in the design of the mrsimulator library is to enable fast NMR spectrum simulation.
-For this, we have put a considerable effort into the optimization of the library.
+For this, we have put considerable effort into optimizing the library.
-The following benchmark shows the performance of the library in computing the solid-state NMR spectra from single-site spin systems for the shift and quadrupolar tensor interactions at static and MAS conditions.
+The following benchmark shows the library's performance in computing the solid-state NMR spectra from single-site spin systems for the shift and quadrupolar tensor interactions at static and MAS conditions.